juliendufresne/juliendufresne.github.io/_posts/2016-05-14-ideal-branching-model.markdown

   - development
   - git
   - workflow
-  - branching model
+  - branching-model
 permalink: /ideal-branching-model-specification.html
 excerpt: "Explain what an ideal branching model / workflow should be"
-tldr: "This article explain what a good branching model is"
+summary: "Expose what a workflow should be composed of"

 ---

 Contributing to a project the right way is not always easy.
 We have to